Guild Wars Nightfall: Awards

 Guild Wars Nightfall has received several game awards.
-MMORPG.com awarded Nightfall RPG of 2006.
 1UP.com awarded Nightfall the best Online/Multiplayer Game of 2006.
 The editors of PC Gamer US presented Nightfall with their 2006 "Best MMO" and "Best Value" awards.
 The Academy of Interactive Arts & Sciences awarded Guild Wars Nightfall with "Massively Multiplayer Game of the Year" at the 10th Annual Interactive Achievement Awards.